What Is Vaping?

 Is Vaping Safe?

-Although vaping medicinal cannabis – particularly with a TGA approved vaporiser – is known to be safer than smoking, it can still come with health risks.
-In comparison with smoking, vaporisation has been shown to produce the purest stream of cannabinoids and terpenes while containing less than 1/1000th the hazardous substances associated with combustion.6 But not all vaping devices are created equal.
+Although vaping medicinal cannabis – particularly with a TGA-approved vaporiser – is known to be safer than smoking, it can still come with health risks.
+In comparison with smoking, vaporisation has been shown to produce the purest stream of cannabinoids and terpenes while containing less than 1/1000th of the hazardous substances associated with combustion.6 But not all vaping devices are created equal.

 What Are the Ideal Medicinal Cannabis Vape Temperatures?

-Knowing the different boiling points of the various cannabinoids, terpenes and other properties within your medicinal cannabis flower will help you adjust your vape temperature for the safest and most beneficial experience.
-Set your vape temperature too low, and you run the risk of missing out on the potency and unique flavours of your cannabis flower, as certain compounds will not have reached the minimum temperature required for them to activate.
-Similarly, if you set your vape temperature too high – especially at temperatures higher than 230°C – you run the risk of inhaling more toxic compounds and degrading the active ingredients in your cannabis so that they are no longer beneficial to your health.
+Knowing the different boiling points of the various cannabinoids, terpenes and other properties within your medicinal cannabis flower will help you adjust your vape temperature for the safest and most therapeutically beneficial experience.
+Set your vape temperature too low, and you run the risk of missing out on the potency of your medicinal cannabis flower, as certain compounds will not have reached the minimum temperature required for them to activate.
+Similarly, if you set your vape temperature too high – especially at temperatures higher than 230°C – you run the risk of inhaling more toxic compounds and degrading the active ingredients in your treatment so that they are no longer beneficial to your health.

 The optimal temperature range of vaping medical cannabis is between 180–210°C – but there is room for experimentation within this temperature range to find what works best for you and the ingredients in your flower.
 While cannabinoids like THC and CBD will ‘activate’ or ‘evaporate’ at lower temperatures within this range, terpenes like linalool or limonene have a higher boiling point, meaning they activate at higher temperatures within that optimal range.
-So if you’re looking to reap the benefits of specific compounds within your cannabis, you might like to investigate the boiling points for each of those and play around with your vape temperature, with the support of your prescribing doctor.
+Work with your prescribing doctor to understand the ideal vape temperatures for you and your treatment plan.

 Storz & Bickel

 Storz & Bickel, owned by Canopy Growth Corporation, are currently the first and only TGA-approved medical vaporisers available in Australia to be used with cannabinoid medicines.
-These devices ain the Australian Register of Therapeutic Goods (ARTG) (ARTG Identifier 319028) and are available for purchase at Shop Polln.
+These devices are in the Australian Register of Therapeutic Goods (ARTG) (ARTG Identifier 319028).

 The MIGHTY MEDIC and MIGHTY+ MEDIC are intended to be used with dried medicinal cannabis flower.
 They are battery-operated and portable, allowing for dose administration at home and on the go.